 Founded in June 1997 as the first asset management company in Türkiye, Garanti Portföy Yönetimi A.Ş. ("Garanti Asset Management") is a wholly owned subsidiary of the Bank.
-As of 30 June 2023, Garanti Asset Management managed 105 mutual funds, in which Garanti Asset Management is also the owner/issuer, 43 pension funds of Garanti BBVA Pension and Life, one pension fund owned by another pension company and the portfolio of Garanti Yatırım Ortaklığı A.Ş. (a closed-end fund listed on the Borsa İstanbul).
+As of 30 September 2023, Garanti Asset Management managed 105 mutual funds, in which Garanti Asset Management is also the owner/issuer, 43 pension funds of Garanti BBVA Pension and Life, one pension fund owned by another pension company and the portfolio of Garanti Yatırım Ortaklığı A.Ş. (a closed-end fund listed on the Borsa İstanbul).
 The company also provides discretionary portfolio management services for both institutional and individual clients.

-Garanti Asset Management's market share in terms of mutual funds was 9.5% as of 30 June 2023 according to Rasyonet, a third-party data vendor.
-As of such date, total assets under management amounted to TL 109 billion and, according to Rasyonet), the market share of pension funds was 14.8%.
-The mutual funds managed by the company had a market value of US\$4.0 billion as of 30 June 2023.
+Garanti Asset Management's market share in terms of mutual funds was 8.72% as of 30 September 2023 according to Rasyonet, a third-party data vendor.
+As of such date, total assets under management amounted to TL 130.3 billion and, according to Rasyonet), the market share of pension funds was 14.78%.
+The mutual funds managed by the company had a market value of US\$4.8 billion as of 30 September 2023.
 Garanti Asset Management distributes its mutual funds through the Bank's branches, DCs and third party distribution channels, such as TEFAS (Türkiye Elektronik Fon Alım Satım Platformu) (Turkish Electronic Fund Distribution Platform).

-The paragraph in the section titled "The Group and its Business - Properties" on page 139 of the Base Prospectus is hereby deleted in its entirety and replaced by the following:
+The paragraph in the section titled "The Group and its Business - Properties" on page 139 of the Original Base Prospectus (as amended by the First Supplement) is hereby amended to read as follows:

-As of 30 June 2023, the total net book value of the Group's tangible assets (net) (which includes land, buildings and furniture) was TL 16.9 million, which was 0.9% of its total assets.
+As of 30 September 2023, the total net book value of the Group's tangible assets (net) (which includes land, buildings and furniture) was TL 17.5 million, which was 0.9% of its total assets.
 The Group maintains comprehensive insurance coverage on all of the real estate properties that it owns.